drzhelnov/drzhelnov.github.io/usmle/tcom.md

 **HP1** Knows signs/symptoms of selected disorders.

+> Response options are signs and symptoms.
+The item asks which signs and symptoms are characteristic of the patient’s condition.
+Typically used when patient presents with the condition.

+**Sample HP1 Lead-ins:**

+> - Which of the following signs/symptoms is most consistent with the underlying diagnosis in this patient?

 **HP2** Knows individual's risk factors for development of conditions.
 Given current symptoms in presented history, identifies other pertinent factors in the history.

+> Typically used when patient presents with the condition.

+**Sample HP2 Lead-ins:**

+> - Which of the following factors in this patient’s history most increased the risk for developing this condition?

 **HP3** Given a specific problem, knows what to ask in obtaining further pertinent additional history.

+> The response options should not be referenced in the vignette and should not include details that would be obtained during initial history-taking.
+If asking about information that was already obtained and is mentioned in the vignette, use the following lead-in.

+**Sample HP3 Lead-ins:**

+> - It is most appropriate to obtain specific additional history regarding which of the following?

 **HP4** Predicts the most likely additional physical finding; selects either the finding itself or the appropriate examination technique that would result in the finding.

+> The options are findings or directed physical examination techniques.

+**Sample HP4 Lead-ins:**

+> - The remainder of the physical examination is most likely to show which of the following? (ensure all options are portions of the physical examination that would not yet have occurred in the patient scenario)
+> - It is most appropriate to direct the physical examination toward which of the following? (sample options: “Auscultation of the lungs,” “Palpation of the abdomen,” “Rotation of hip joints”)
+> - Which of the following signs or symptoms is most indicative of the need for further studies?

 ### Laboratory/Diagnostic Studies (LDS) - STEP 2 CK ONLY